Is Sweet Bonanza 1000 Rigged? A Statistical Analysis of 60,000 Spins

 Interpretation:

-The estimated probability that a multiplier drop results in a payout is approximately 40.23%, implying that around 59.8% of multiplier appearances produce no economic effect.
+The estimated probability that a multiplier appearance produces no payout is approximately 59.77%.
+In other words, around 6 in 10 multiplier appearances in the sample had no economic effect.

-The one-sided proportion test yields a p-value of 0.97, meaning we fail to reject the null hypothesis that a multiplier drop is not more likely than not to result in a payout.
+The one-sided proportion test yields a p-value of 0.034, so at the 5% significance level, we reject the null hypothesis that multiplier appearances are not more likely than not to be economically meaningless.

-This supports the interpretation that multipliers in Sweet Bonanza 1000 function primarily as high-variance amplifiers rather than consistent value-enhancing features: visually impactful, occasionally decisive, but frequently irrelevant.
+In practical terms, multipliers in Sweet Bonanza 1000 appear to function primarily as high-variance amplifiers rather than consistent value-enhancing features: visually impactful, occasionally decisive, but frequently irrelevant.

 Median Bonus < Cost of Entry